azmaktr/ConvoMVC/README.md

 - Add Unit tests for controllers, especially the conversation controller.
 - Add Unit tests for Fetch Service
 - Fix Add Unit tests for Cache Service
-- Implement Exponential BackOff for Fetch Service.
+- Implement Exponential BackOff for retrying in Fetch Service.
 - Implement API throttle for Fetch Service if there is an API limit.
 - Refactor Code where todo commented.
 - Implement Dependency injection for Views, Controllers, and Models.
+- Use Typescript instead of Javascript.